 Well, you can just throw things out there and see what sticks.
 That’s one way.

-But the easier way is to just ask.
+The easier way to figure out who you can help and how is to just ask.

 For example, if you have a blog for your business and you’ve started your email list, you can send your subscribers a quick survey.
 Or you can post in Facebook groups asking for feedback on the kind of products or services people need.